python/mypy/docs/source/literal_types.rst

           return
       assert_never(direction)  # E: Argument 1 to "assert_never" has incompatible type "Direction"; expected "NoReturn"

+Exhaustiveness checking is also supported for match statements (Python 3.10 and later).

 Extra Enum checks
 *****************

-Mypy also tries to support special features of ``Enum`` the same way Python's runtime does.
+Mypy also tries to support special features of ``Enum`` the same way Python's runtime does:

-Extra checks:

 - Any ``Enum`` class with values is implicitly :ref:`final <final_attrs>`.
   This is what happens in CPython: